rdyar/rdyar.github.io/_posts/2016-07-16-aws-api-gateway-mapping-template-with-map-and-list-data-types.md

 Getting both the quantity and the price was a little hard as I couldn't find any examples that were like this.

-The trick seems to be the KeySet - without it I could only get the Number part of the Map.
+The trick seems to be the keySet() - without it I could only get the Number part of the Map.

 Here is a screen shot of an item - this is basically one row of a table and represents shipping and option prices.
 The part the code below deals with is just getting the prices for the shipping - which like an 8x10 can be qty based - with the order total being the qty, price being the shipping price.
 This is not real data, I was just using this to work on to get the formatting.